dukedorje/rebooting-the-web-of-trust/topics-and-advance-readings/DecentralizedCooperationNeedsDecentralizedReputation.md

 Advice from our personal networks reduces our search time for new products, services, ideas, and collaborators dramatically.
 This benefit is magnified as we move from our in person network to online graphs.
 But these graphs are currently primarily provided by centralized services such as Google, Facebook, Twitter and the like.

 In a centralized world, we rely heavily on familiar brands that we trust to provide reputational information for services we have no previous direct interaction with.
 Reputation services like Yelp store ratings and provide the context necessary for interpreting reputational information.
-There are several reasons to create alternative centralized reputation services.
+There are several reasons to create alternative decentralized reputation services.

 Centralized services have a biased incentive structure for interpreting reputation data and disproportionate power to modify it.
 For instance, movie ticket provider [Fandango](http://fivethirtyeight.com/features/fandango-movies-ratings/) is incentivized to pump up movie ratings to sell more tickets and they can set ratings high to do so.
 This demonstrates how reputation data is subject to censorship, distortion, and deletion.